 Not only is this dish delicious and amazingly easy to make, but it requires truly little time or effort.
 It is also perfect for those moments when we are able to entertain guests.
 It makes for a really great pre-meal nibble.
 I always have frozen avocado halves in my freezer ready to pull out for this tasty dip!
 It is a real people pleaser in every respect!

-WHAT DO YOU NEED TO MAKE AVOCADO GUACAMOLE
+WHAT DO YOU NEED TO MAKE THIS AVOCADO GUACAMOLE RECIPE

 All that is required for this simple recipe are a very few ingredient.
 If you keep your freezer and store-cupboard well stocked, you can easily have everything at the ready to put this together at the drop of a hat!